 Wildsight works locally, regionally and globally to protect biodiversity and encourage sustainable communities in Canada’s Columbia and Rocky Mountain regions.

 Wildsight’s approach is unique.
 We not only work to shape and influence land-use decisions, but we guide practice and steward change on the ground.
 We work with industry, scientists, the teaching community and all levels of government, including First Nations.
 We partner with other local, provincial, national, and international conservation and education organizations to achieve our goals.

 Since 1987, Wildsight has been recognized as a leader in large-scale conservation, sustainable community initiatives and environmental education.
 While our work focuses on the Kootenays, and has received recognition from the communities in which we work, we are renowned throughout the province and across Canada for our effective conservation and environmental education programs, excellence, and innovation in all that we do.

 At our heart, we are a grassroots organization, harnessing our power from the people whose lives affect and are affected by our work.
 We strive to inspire a conservation ethic in our children and in our communities so that the future leaders of tomorrow will be equipped to deal with the challenges of sustainability.

-Wildsight has a regional delivery team based out of Kimberley.
-In addition we work collaboratively with our six autonomous branches (in Creston, the Elk Valley, Golden, Invermere, Kimberley / Cranbrook, and Revelstoke).
-The values of our regional office and our branches align, but our program operations differ.
-Regional programming looks after regional programs (eg. sustainable forestry practices or Mountain Caribou conservation) whereas the branches have more of a community focus (eg Spark, Invermere’s electric car share program or the Elk Valley’s EcoGarden in Fernie).
+Wildsight has a regional team based throughout the Kootenays, from Golden to Fernie, Kimberley to Nelson.
+In addition, we work collaboratively with our six autonomous branches (in Creston, the Elk Valley, Golden, Invermere, Kimberley / Cranbrook, and Revelstoke).
+The values of our regional office and our branches align, but our operations differ.
+Wildsight Regional looks after regional programs (eg. sustainable forestry practices, mining or protecting wildlife) whereas the branches have more of a community focus (eg Spark, Invermere’s electric car share program or the Elk Valley’s EcoGarden in Fernie).

 Wildsight is a registered charity and our branches are separate non-profit societies.

 Our charitable number is 134892496RR0001.
 We issue tax receipts for all donations.